KStateMachine/kstatemachine/docs/index.md

 to previous state (except target-less transitions).
 This API might be called as many times as needed.
-To implement this feature library stores transitions in a stack, it takes memory, so this feature is disabled by default and must be enabled explicitly using `createStateMachine(enableUndo = true)` argument.
+To implement this feature library stores transitions in a stack, it takes memory, so this feature is disabled by default and must be enabled explicitly using `createStateMachine(creationArguments = CreationArguments(isUndoEnabled = true))` argument.

 Undo functionality is implemented as `Event`, so it possible to call `undo()` from notification callbacks, if you use `QueuePendingEventHandler` (which is default) or its analog.